 considering

-a) that the duties and functions of the Radiocommunication Assembly, in preparing for World Radiocommunication Conferences (WRCs), are stated in Articles 13 of the ITU Constitution and 8 of the ITU Convention, and in the relevant parts of the General Rules of conferences, assemblies and meetings of the Union;b) that special arrangements are necessary for such preparations,
+a) that the duties and functions of the Radiocommunication Assembly, in preparing for World Radiocommunication Conferences (WRCs), are stated in Articles 13 of the ITU Constitution and 8 of the ITU Convention, and in the relevant parts of the General Rules of conferences, assemblies and meetings of the Union;

+b) that WRCs invite ITU-R to carry out studies on topics included on the WRC agendas in accordance with the relevant WRC Resolutions;

+c) that it is necessary to organize the ITU-R studies and provide the results of these studies to WRCs;

+d) that special arrangements are necessary for such preparations,

 resolves

+1 that a Conference Preparatory Meeting (the CPM) shall prepare a Report (the CPM Report) on the ITU-R preparatory studies to the immediately forthcoming WRC1;

-1 that a Conference Preparatory Meeting (CPM) shall be convened and organized on the basis of the following principles:
+2 that the CPM shall be convened and organized on the basis of the following principles:

-that CPM should be permanent;
+a) that the CPM shall be permanent;

-that it should address topics on the agenda of the immediately forthcoming conference and make provisional preparations for the subsequent conference;
+b) that the CPM shall address topics on the agenda of the next WRC and make provisional preparations for the subsequent WRC1;

-that invitations to participate should be sent to all Member States of ITU and to Radiocommunication Sector Members;
+c) that invitations to participate shall be sent to all Member States of ITU and to all Radiocommunication Sector Members;

-that documents should be distributed to all Member States of ITU and to Radiocommunication Sector Members wishing to participate in the CPM, taking into account Resolution 167 (Rev. Busan, 2014) of the Plenipotentiary Conference;
+d) that documents shall be distributed to all Member States of ITU and to all Radiocommunication Sector Members ;

-that the terms of reference of CPM should include the updating, rationalization, presentation and discussion of material from Radiocommunication Study Groups ;
+e) that the duties of the CPM include the presentation, discussion, rationalization, and updating of material from Radiocommunication Study Groups addressing WRC agenda items (see also No. 156 of the Convention) taking into account relevant contributions;

-, together with consideration of new material submitted to it, includingcontributions on the review of existing WRC Resolutions, Recommendations and , if available, by Member States with contributions concerning the Agenda for the next and subsequent WRCs.These contributions should be included in an Annex tothe CPM Report for information only;

-2 that the scope of CPM shall be to prepare a consolidated report to be used in support of the work for World Radiocommunication Conferences, based on:

-– contributions from administrations, the Radiocommunication Study Groups (see also No. 156 of the Convention) and other sources (see Article 19 of the Convention) concerning the regulatory, technical, operational and procedural matters to be considered by such conferences;
+Option 1:

-– the inclusion, to the extent possible, of reconciled differences in approaches as contained in the source material, or, in the case where the approaches cannot be reconciled, the inclusion of the differing views and their justification;
+f) that the CPM Report shall include, to the extent possible, reconciled differences in approaches as contained in the source material, or, in the case where the approaches cannot be reconciled, include the differing views and their justification;

+Option 2:

+f) that the CPM Report shall include, to the extent possible, reconciled differences in approaches as contained in the source material;

+g) that the CPM may also receive and consider new material submitted to its second session, including:

+i) contributions concerning the regulatory, technical, operational and procedural matters, relating to next WRC agenda items;

+ii) contributions on the review of existing WRC Resolutions and Recommendations in accordance with Resolution 95 (Rev. WRC-07) submitted by Member States and the Director of the Radiocommunication Bureau (BR);

+iii) contributions concerning the preliminary agenda for the subsequent WRC submitted by Member States individually, jointly and/or collectively through their respective regional telecommunication organizations for information only.
+Short summaries (less than half a page) of these contributions should be included in the Chapter of the CPM Report dealing with the subsequent WRC preliminary agenda;

+Note: No agreement was reached on the need to keep or delete item iii).

+Option 1:

+iv) contributions containing new sharing and/or compatibility studies submitted by Member States and the ITU-R sector members shall not be incorporated in the body of the CPM Report.
+Short summaries (less than half a page) of these contributions with the reference to the relevant input documents could be included in an Annex to the CPM Report for information only;

+Option 2:

+iv) not used;

-3 that the working methods shall be as presented in Annex 1;
+2 that the working methods shall be as presented in Annex 1;